Sessue Hayakawa: Personal life

 On May 1, 1914, Hayakawa married fellow Issei performer Tsuru Aoki, who co-starred in several of his films.
 Hayakawa had an affair with a white actress, Ruth Noble, a fellow vaudeville performer who had co-starred with him in The Bandit Prince.
 Noble gave birth to a son, Alexander Hayes, but gave Hayakawa custody of the child.
 Sessue and Aoki adopted him, changing his name to Yukio, and they raised and educated him in Japan.
 Later, they adopted two more daughters: Yoshiko, an actress, and Fujiko, a dancer.
 Aoki died in 1961.

 Physically, Hayakawa possessed "an athlete's physique and agility".
 A 1917 profile on Hayakawa stated that he "is proficient in jiu-jitsu, an expert fencer, and can swim like a fish.
 He is a good horseman and plays a fast tennis racket.
-He is tall for a Japanese, being 5 ft 7.5 in in height in height, and weighs 157 lb."
+He is tall for a Japanese, being 5 ft 7.5 in in height, and weighs 157 lb."

 Hayakawa was known for his discipline and martial arts skills.
 While filming The Jaguar's Claws, in the Mojave Desert, Hayakawa played a Mexican bandit, with 500 cowboys as extras.
 On the first night of filming, the extras drank all night and well into the next day.
 No work was being done, so Hayakawa challenged the group to a fight.
 Two men stepped forward.
 Hayakawa said, "The first one struck out at me.
 I seized his arm and sent him flying on his face along the rough ground.
 The second attempted to grapple and I was forced to flip him over my head and let him fall on his neck.
 The fall knocked him unconscious."
 Hayakawa then disarmed yet another cowboy.
 The extras returned to work, amused by the way the small man manhandled the big bruising cowboys.